AI for Impact implementation - Key considerations

 The following diagram provides a baseline implementation project view for AI for Impact initiatives where mobile big data is a core enabling component.

-The implementation timeline begins with a baseline view of a AI for Impact pilot, and then evolves to a service that remains in production in the long-term.
+The timeline begins with a baseline view of an AI for Impact one-off product, and then evolves to a service that remains in production in the long-term.

 1. Define problem statement

 Define problem statement